Ancient Mediterranean piracy: Early development

 The rocky coast that had been unsuitable for agriculture was well suited to piracy, outfitted with hidden inlets that allowed quick access points to trade routes.
 According to writer Cindy Vallar, "pirate enclaves grew up along rocky shores that provided shelter and kept them hidden from view until it was too late for their victims to escape."

 Because of early maritime raiders' roots in land raiding, they were known to attack ships and coastal towns and to venture further inland.
 This caused even the earliest large cities to relocate from 2 to 10 miles away from the shore.
-Pirates tended not to go any farther inland due to difficulties escaping.
+Pirates tended not to go farther inland due to difficulties escaping.
 This relocation gave safety to major cities such as Athens, Tiryns, Mycenae and others.
 It protected them from the sea's dangers, although it also cut them off from its benefits.
 The sea was still the primary area of major commerce.
 This caused twin cities to be built, one inland city paired with a coastal port, such as Rome and Ostia, Athens and Piraeus, and so on.
 To protect their connection they built "'long walls' ... that enclosed [their] thoroughfare."
 Ormerod wrote that if it is "[understood] that piracy was, for centuries, a normal feature of Mediterranean life, it [would] be realized how great [its] influence [has been] ... on the life of the ancient world."

 Despite these efforts, they could not completely remove contact between the pirates and the ports.
-Since they could not effectively disrupt the piracy, it only further grew.
-Men often joined the very pirate ships that attacked their own towns.
-Even the sailors on merchant ships attacked by pirates turned to piracy themselves when they were out of work.
-Piracy offered a free and lucrative career, a chance for those who were interested to try to change their lives and better their livelihood a hundredfold in a very short time.
-For example, the area around Crete, famous for its slave markets, was known as "the Golden Sea" because of how profitable the slave trade was.
-Unsurprisingly, Crete was also notable for its pirates.
+Since they could not effectively disrupt the piracy, it further grew.
+Men often joined the pirate ships that attacked their own towns.
+Even the sailors on merchant ships attacked by pirates turned to piracy when they were out of work.
+Piracy offered a lucrative career, a chance for those who were interested to try to change their lives and better their livelihood a hundredfold in a short time.
+For example, the area around Crete, with its slave markets, was known as "the Golden Sea" because of the profitability of the slave trade.

+Crete was also notable for its pirates.
 If a city had a successful slave market it was most likely a pirate port.
 Notorious pirate havens like Cilicia and Delos had thriving slave markets.
-According to the ancient geographer Strabo, as many as ten thousand slaves were sold in Delos in just one day.
-Being kidnapped by pirates and sold into slavery was so common that it was a favorite theme of ancient Greek dramatists.
+According to the ancient geographer Strabo, as many as ten thousand slaves were sold in Delos in one day.
+Being kidnapped by pirates and sold into slavery was so common that it was a theme of ancient Greek dramatists.